 ABOUT THE D.C.
 RETIREMENT BOARD:

 The District of Columbia Retirement Board (DCRB) is an independent agency of the District of Columbia Government.
 Our mission is to manage and control the assets of the D.C.
-Police Officers' and Firefighters' Retirement Fund and the D.C.
-Teachers' Retirement Fund as well as to administer benefits for the members of the of the D.C.
-Police Officers' and Firefighters' Retirement Plan and the D.C.
+Police Officers and Firefighters' Retirement Fund and the D.C.
+Teachers' Retirement Fund, as well as to administer benefits for the members of the D.C.
+Police Officers and Firefighters' Retirement Plan and the D.C.
 Teachers' Retirement Plan.

 (Duties that occupy a major portion of time and importance of the job)